CarloLopezh1/portfolio-projects/README.md

 # Carlo Lopez Hernandez – Data Analytics Portfolio

-Welcome to my project portfolio!
-I'm a data analyst passionate about using real-world data to uncover insights, build visualizations, and tell clear, actionable stories.
-This repository showcases selected projects that demonstrate my skills in Python, data cleaning, visualization, and dashboarding.
+Hello and welcome to my project portfolio!
+I’m a data analyst who loves working with real-world data to uncover insights and tell stories that matter.
+I’m especially passionate about building visualizations and using data storytelling to spark curiosity and action.

+This repository features a selection of projects that highlight my skills.
+I like to keep things balanced with a mix of professional and fun projects—so feel free to check back anytime to see what I’m working on next!

 ---